joshuadavidnelson/disable-blog/readme.txt

 == Description ==

-Free your WordPress site from posts with a blog-less WordPress site.
+Build a blog-less WordPress site.

 Disable Blog is a comprehensive plugin to disable the built-in blogging functionality on your site.
 You'll be free to use pages and custom post types without the burden of a blog.

-The blog is "disabled" mostly by removing the core 'post' type, hiding blog-related admin pages/settings, and redirecting urls on both the public and admin portions of your site.
-Refer to the [GitHub repository](https://github.com/joshuadavidnelson/disable-blog/) for a detailed functionality list.
+The blog is "disabled" when the plugin is activated, which removes support for the core 'post' type, hides blog-related admin pages/settings, and redirects urls on both the public and admin portions of the site.
+Refer to the [GitHub readme file](https://github.com/joshuadavidnelson/disable-blog/#how-does-this-plugin-work) for a detailed functionality list.

+= Important =

-**Important**: **You need to select a page to act as the home page**.If Settings > Reading > "Front Page Displays" is not set to show on a page, then this plugin will not function correctly.
+**You need to select a page to act as the home page**.
+If Settings > Reading > "Front Page Displays" is not set to show a page, then this plugin will not function correctly.
 Not doing so will mean that your post page can still be visible on the front-end of the site.
-Note that it's not required, but recommended you select a page for the  "posts page" setting, this page will be automatically redirected to the static "home page."
+It's not required, but it is recommended you select a page for the  "posts page" setting, this page will be automatically redirected to the static "home page."

+= Site Content & Data =

-**Site Content & Data**: This plugin will not delete any of your site's data, however it does by default redirect all posts and post comments to the homepage (refer to the documentation on ways to change this behavior).
+This plugin will not delete any of your site's data, however existing blog related content will not be accessible while this plugins is active.
+This includes posts, categories, tags, and related comments.

-If you have any posts, comments, categories, and/or tags, delete them prior to activation (or deactivate this plugin, delete them, and re-active).
-If you don't delete them, they will remain in your database and become accessible if you deactivate this plugin or modify the plugin behavior to show posts.
+If you have content and wish to remove it, either delete that content prior to activation or deactivate this plugin, delete it, and re-active.

+= Comments =

-**Comments**: Comments remain enabled, unless the 'post' type is the only type supporting comments (pages also support comments by default, so the comments section won't disappear in most cases).
-If you're looking to disable comments completely, check out the [Disable Comments](https://wordpress.org/plugins/disable-comments/) plugin.
+Comments remain enabled, unless the 'post' type is the only type supporting comments (pages also support comments by default, so the comments section won't disappear in most cases).
+If you're looking to disable comments more thoroughly, check out the [Disable Comments](https://wordpress.org/plugins/disable-comments/) plugin.

+= Categories & Tags =

-**Categories & Tags**: These are hidden and redirected, unless they are supported by a custom post type.
+These are disabled unless they are supported by a custom post type.

+= Custom Post Types =

-**Custom Post Types**: This plugin includes extensive support for custom post types and taxonomies.
+This plugin includes extensive support for custom post types and taxonomies.
 If you are using a custom post type that supports the built-in `category` and/or `post_tag` taxonomies, they will be visible and accessible through that post type.

+= Support =

-**Support**: This plugin is maintained for free but **please reach out** and I will assist you as soon as possible.
-You can visit the [WordPress.org support forums](https://wordpress.org/support/plugin/disable-blog) or create an [issue](https://github.com/joshuadavidnelson/disable-blog/issues) on the [GitHub repository](https://github.com/joshuadavidnelson/disable-blog).
+This plugin is maintained for free but **please reach out** and I will assist you as soon as possible.
+You can visit the [WordPress.org support forums](https://wordpress.org/support/plugin/disable-blog/) or create an [issue](https://github.com/joshuadavidnelson/disable-blog/issues/) on the [GitHub repository](https://github.com/joshuadavidnelson/disable-blog/).

 = View on GitHub & Contribute =

-[View this plugin on GitHub](https://github.com/joshuadavidnelson/disable-blog) to contribute as well as log any issues (or visit the WP [support forums](https://wordpress.org/support/plugin/disable-blog)).
+[View this plugin on GitHub](https://github.com/joshuadavidnelson/disable-blog/) to contribute as well as log any issues (or visit the WP [support forums](https://wordpress.org/support/plugin/disable-blog/)).

 Please feel free to contribute!
+Refer to the [https://github.com/joshuadavidnelson/disable-blog/#contributing](Github repro) for specifics.

 == Installation ==